Southgate pushes all the right buttons as England "peak at the right time"

 Southgate cleverly switched from the 4-2-3-1 in which England began EURO 2020, instead opting for a three-/five-man backline to neutralize Germany’s influential full backs, and the plan worked a treat as he waited until the perfect moment to bring Jack Grealish off the bench and turn the game on its head.
 Back to the 4-2-3-1 Southgate went against Ukraine, as he (rightly) believed wingers Raheem Sterling and Jadon Sancho could offer the required defensive support in wide areas so as to pack the midfield and offer Kane a bit more support underneath.

-Is it too much of an oversimplification to say that Southgate has simply done what was required of him, tactically, in each game thus far rather than insisting on a favored formation or system which might (or might not) get the best our of certain individuals?
+Is it too much of an oversimplification to say that Southgate has simply done what was required of him, tactically, in each game thus far, when other managers might have stuck with a favored formation or system which might (or might not) get the best our of certain individuals?

-Up and down the team, there’s hardly a player who’s played that hasn’t made a meaningful contribution to the England cause, and that’s all any manager could ever ask of his team.
+Up and down the team, there’s hardly a player who hasn’t made a meaningful contribution to the England cause, and that’s all any manager can ask of his team.
 Even the players who haven’t played a massive part in the public eye are delighting Southgate to no end.

 “The players have been fantastic.
 To play as well as they did in a game where there’s so much resting on it was really impressive.